MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/quick_start/walkthrough_create_vm.md

 6. Select **2048** for the **Startup Memory** value and leave **Use Dynamic Memory**, selected.
 Click the **Next** button.

   Memory is shared between a Hyper-V host and the virtual machine running on the host.
 The number of virtual machine’s that can run on a single host is in part dependent on available memory.
 A virtual machine can also be configured to use Dynamic Memory.
 When enabled, dynamic memory reclaims unused memory from the running virtual machine.
 This allows more virtual machines to run on the host.
-For more information on Dynamic Memory see the [Hyper-V Dynamic Memory Overview](https://technet.microsoft.com/en-us/library/hh831766.aspx).
+For more information on Dynamic Memory, see the [Hyper-V Dynamic Memory Overview](https://technet.microsoft.com/en-us/library/hh831766.aspx).

 7. On the Configure Networking wizard, select a virtual switch for the virtual machine and click **Next**.
 For more information, see [Create a Virtual Switch](walkthrough_virtual_switch.md).